pyne/pyne/docs/theorymanual/spatial_solvers.rst

 method of order Λ = 1.
 It is special in that the local matrix T is of size 4 × 4 and therefore its inverse can be precomputed thus saving execution time.
 Following [24] we decided to implement the LD method distinctly from the arbitrary order complete DGFEM kernel in order to create a highly optimized method."
-[Thesis p.92]
+(1, p.92)

 "The first DGFEM methods which he refers to as linear discontinuous (LD) method uses the following approximation for the angular flux: i,h